GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 3. [Run `setup-gluu-gateway.py`](#run-the-setup-script)

 !!!
 Note
     Before proceeding with Gluu Gateway installation, you should have a [Gluu Server](https://gluu.org/docs/ce) installed and operational.
-You will be asked to input the hostname of your Gluu Server while running the Gluu Gateway setuop script.
+You will be asked to input the hostname of your Gluu Server while running the Gluu Gateway setup script.

 ## Required Third Party repositories